Camping and hiking tents

 Canopies and materials: ensuring durability and comfort

 The tent flysheet shields you from rain, snow and wind.
-In both camping and bivouac use, cotton has almost disappeared.
+In both camping and backpacking use, cotton has almost disappeared.
 Synthetic fabrics now dominate.
 They reduce overall weight and dry much faster, while offering equal or even greater strength and resilience.

 Weight and portability: finding the right balance for trekkers

-Tent types: a range to suit every need
+Sleeping tent types: a range to suit every need

 For solo use, a one-person tent is sufficient.
 Naturally, if you want a bit more room, a two-person model is also a great choice.
 For two people, a two-person tent is the minimum.
 Ideally, it should have an entrance on each side and vestibules to keep boots and rucksacks dry.
 All tents feature effective ventilation to limit condensation on the flysheet.
-Some models also include very practical integrated storage pockets.
+Some models also include very practical storage pockets.

 Accessories and maintenance: extending your tent’s lifespan

 To ensure your tent lasts, always make sure it’s completely dry before storing it.
-After several days or weeks of trekking or bivouacking, let it air dry thoroughly before packing it away.
+After several days or weeks of trekking and bivvying, let it air dry thoroughly before packing it away.
 After years of intensive use, it can be reproofed.
 Using a footprint helps protect the groundsheet when pitching on abrasive terrain.
 We recommend keeping an eye on the seams to avoid unpleasant surprises during your trips.
 It’s also wise to remove any caked-on soil from the tent pegs.

 One-person, two-person or larger tents

-Ultralight trekking tents
+Ultralight trekking and backpacking tents

-An ultralight tent helps reduce pack weight — a real advantage on long treks.
+An ultralight tent helps reduce pack weight, a real asset on long treks.
 Ultralight doesn’t mean fragile: reliability is essential for long-distance hiking.
 Ultralight trekking tents are built tough enough to withstand repeated pitching and striking.
 Some models come without a flysheet, making them even more compact when packed, freeing up space in your trekking backpack.
 If you’re aiming for a minimalist setup, note that some tents are designed to be pitched using trekking poles instead of tent poles.
 The tent pegs are also lighter to help you shave off a few extra grams.

 Four-season tents are ideal for high-altitude expeditions, especially when the weather turns unpredictable.
 Their structure withstands strong gusts and heavy snowfall.
 As the materials are even more robust and protective, the overall weight is slightly higher.